undless/gatling.io-doc/content/reference/install/cloud/private-locations/azure/installation/index.md

 {{< img src="azure-cp-update-image.png" alt="Update control plane instance installed on Azure Container App" >}}

 If you did not use the tag `latest`, you will have to [create a new revision](https://learn.microsoft.com/en-us/azure/container-apps/revisions-manage?tabs=bash#updating-your-container-app) and specify the control plane image you want to deploy.

-## Deploy infrastructure using Terraform {#terraform}

-Gatling provides Terraform modules to set up Azure infrastructure for Private Locations.
-One module specifies the load generator location(s), and the second module deploys the control plane.
-To use the Terraform module, visit our dedicated [GitHub repository](https://github.com/gatling/gatling-enterprise-control-plane-deployment/tree/main/terraform/examples/AZURE-private-location)